preciofishbone/OmniaDocs/tenant-management/tutorials/index.rst

 + **Title**: Add/edit the title for the tutorial step.
 + **Content**: Use this field to add a description.
 Note the bar with layout options.
-+ Use the "Add step" button to add a new tutorial step after the last step.
++ **Add step**: Use the button to add a new tutorial step after the last step.
-+ Use the "Reorder" button to change the order in wich tutorials step are shown (handy if you have added a step that should go before any of the existing steps.)
++ **Reorder**: Use this button to change the order in wich tutorials steps are shown (handy if you have added a step that should go before any of the existing steps.)
-+ Use the "Preview tutorial" button to see the tutorial as a user would.
++ **Preview tutorial**: When you want to check how the tutorial will look for users, select this button.
-+ Use the "Display mode" list to select how users should acccess the tutorial - "Start tutorial automatically", "Show tooltip alert" for new version" or "User starts tutorial manually".
++ **Display mode**: Use the list here to decide how users should acccess the tutorial - "Start tutorial automatically", "Show tooltip alert" for new version" or "User starts tutorial manually".
-+ Use the "Save" button to save your work.
++ **Save**: Use this button to save your work.
 Recommendation - save every time you are finished working on a tutorial step, before going to the next step.
-+ Use the "Delete" button to delete the tutorial for this page.
++ **Delete**: This button is used to delete the tutorial for the page.
 Note!
 The whole tutorial is deleted, just not the tutorial step.
 Also note that a tutorial can be deleted in the Tutorial Management in Omnia Admin, as well.

 Options for a Wizard tutorial
 *****************************